 I also edited and designed Tipping the Sacred Cow (AK Press, 2007), an anthology of LiP’s best material.
-Contributors included Vandana Shiva, Tim Wise, Winona LaDuke, Lisa Jervis, Bruce Levine, Mary Roach, Boots Riley, Jeff Chang, Michael Eric Dyson, Timothy Kreider and Christopher Hitchens, among many others.
-I’m proud to say this book put its production where its politics were, and was printed at union print shop, using only 100% recycled paper and vegetable-based inks.
+Contributors included Vandana Shiva, Tim Wise, Winona LaDuke, Lisa Jervis, Mary Roach, Boots Riley, Michael Eric Dyson, Timothy Kreider and Christopher Hitchens, among many others.
+I’m proud to say this book (like the magazine itself) put its production where its politics were, and was printed by a worker-owned print shop, using only 100% recycled paper and vegetable-based inks.
 [Full PDF of Tipping the Sacred Cow now available – free.]

 “LiP is one of the finest political publications in the country, and I recommend it for your mental and political self-defense.“

 — Van Jones, environmental advocate, president of Rebuild the Dream, and author of The Green Collar Economy (2008)

-Prior to founding and running LiP, I was the Books (and later, Technology) Editor for Britannica.com, the online magazine of Encyclopædia Britannica.
+Prior to founding and running LiP, I was the Books (and later, Technology) Editor for Britannica.com, the online “magazine” of Encyclopædia Britannica.
 In 2002, I served as Interim Executive Editor for Sea Kayaker magazine while the full-time Executive Editor was on maternity leave.
-In 2003 and 2004, I was the Web Editor for the Santa Fe New Mexican, one of the last independent daily newspapers in the U.S.
+In 2003-04, I was Web Editor for the Santa Fe New Mexican, one of the last independent daily newspapers in the U.S.

 Between paying work, I also contributed editorial and design expertise to the Chicago-based Charles H. Kerr Publishing Co., the world’s oldest continuously operating radical labor press, the Western Prison Project, and The Great Books Foundation.
 I am also proud to have volunteered for the Nader/LaDuke Green Party candidacies of 1996 and 2000 (and find the heated criticisms of Democratic Party apologists about this to be ill-informed and surprisingly dumb.)
 I also spent some time canvassing and doing media production for several Pacific Northwest-based non-profit environmental organizations.

-You may contact me by email here.
-I am available for journalism and photography assignments.
+You may contact me here.
+I am available for journalism, photography and videography assignments.

 Unless otherwise noted, text and photos on LOUDCANARY are (c) 2014 Brian Awehali.